wibeasley/RAnalysisSkeleton/documentation/oscer-steps.md

     cd RAnalysisSkeleton
     ```

 1. Check that you can open the desired version of R.  As of March 2019, there are five versions installed on schooner (ranging from 3.3.2 to 3.5.1).
+OSCER's R-specific documentation is at http://ou.edu/oscer/support/R_package.
 (Thanks to Horst Severini.)

     View the possible R versions with the bash command: